Attendance and Notification of Absence

 Earned but unused vacation leave will be paid to you upon separation from the university, provided you have completed one year of state service, or upon retirement.

-The Department of Human Resources issues a University Holiday Schedule each year, summarizing holiday observances.
+Human Resources issues a University Holiday Schedule each year, summarizing holiday observances.
 You are granted 10 holidays per year.
 They currently are:

 |Name of Holiday||Date of Holiday|

 |Presidents’ Day*||February (third Monday)|

 |Memorial Day||May (last Monday)|

 |Independence Day||July 4|